Ezequiel Duran Preview, Player Props: Rangers vs. Athletics

-The Texas Rangers, including Ezequiel Duran (.171 batting average in his past 10 games), battle starter Paul Blackburn and the Oakland Athletics at Globe Life Field, Friday at 8:05 PM ET.
+Ezequiel Duran -- with a slugging percentage of .194 in his past 10 games (including zero home runs) -- will be in action for the Texas Rangers against the Oakland Athletics, with Sean Newcomb on the mound, on September 9 at 7:05 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Astros.
+In his previous game he had a one-hit performance (1-for-4) against the Athletics.

 Ezequiel Duran Game Info & Props vs. the Athletics